14 Focused Assessment- Musculoskeletal System/Mobility

 • Need for assistive devices

-4. Conduct a focused interview related to mobility and musculoskeletal system.
+4. Conduct a focused interview related to mobility and the musculoskeletal system.

-Determine patient’s activity as tolerated (AAT)/bed rest requirements.
+Determine patient’s activity as tolerated (AAT) or bed rest requirements.

-Determine if patient has non-weight-bearing, partial, or full weight-bearing status.
+Determine if patient has non-weight-bearing, partial weight-bearing, or full weight-bearing status.

-Determine if patient ambulates independently, with one-person assist (PA), two-person assist (2PA), standby, or lift transfer.
+Determine if the patient ambulates independently, with one-person assist (PA), two-person assist (2PA), standby assist, or requires a lift transfer.

 Ask relevant questions related to the musculoskeletal system, including pain, function, mobility, and activity level (e.g., arthritis, joint problems, medications, etc.).